Bmullzz/transcurrency/README.md

 # Transcurrency
 * Transcurrency is Money Transfer app modeled after Venmo.
-This app will allow you to send money to and from your friends.
+You can send money to the app using a bank account or credit card.
+Once you have added money to your Transcurrency account, you will be able to exchange money with other Users.
+You will also be able to withdraw money from the app to a bank account.

 ## Contributors
 - AJ Fletcher